Internet Marketing October 22nd, 2014

 Unfortunately, this isn’t usually the case.
 You can easily triple your inbound traffic by attracting visitors to your site through link bait, but just because they land on your page doesn’t mean they’ll click their way to a purchase, a subscription, or an inquiry.

-Increasing overall web traffic wins a battle, but the war cannot be won without conversion.
+Increasing overall web traffic wins a battle, but the war cannot be won without converting the website visitors into customers.
 That’s why the question to ask is: How can we encourage our visitors to buy, and what influences their desire to make a purchase?
 This is where BBCC comes into play.

 In order to improve a website for the user, we must understand what types of styles are most appealing to them.
 BBCC stands for the four major facets of style: